polkadot-fellows/RFCs/text/0045-nft-deposits-asset-hub.md

 Another proposal is to use a mathematical function to regulate deposit prices, initially allowing low prices to encourage participation, followed by a gradual increase to prevent network bloat.

-**Refinements:**

 - **Choice of Function**: A logarithmic or sigmoid function is favored over an exponential one, as these functions increase prices at a rate that encourages participation while preventing prohibitive costs.
-- **Adjustment of Constants**: To finely tune the pricing rise, one of the function's constants could correlate with the total number of NFTs on AssetHub.
+- **Adjustment of Constants**: To finely tune the pricing rise, one of the function's constants could correlate with the total number of NFTs on Asset Hub.
 This would align the deposit requirements with the actual usage and growth of the network.

 ### Linking Deposit to USD(x) Value

 This approach suggests pegging the deposit value to a stable currency like the USD, introducing predictability and stability for network users.

-**Considerations and Challenges:**

 - **Market Dynamics**: One perspective is that fluctuations in native currency value naturally balance user participation and pricing, deterring network spam while encouraging higher-value